tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 For parameters consisting of lists, the parameter values can be separated by spaces or commas.
 Each definition file should have a ``name``, ``format`` and ``type`` parameters.
 Each model format also requires specific sets of parameters.
+For FES-type models of currents, the two lists of model files (``u`` and ``v``) should be separated in the list with a semi-colon.
+For tide models with multiple constituent files, the files can be also found from a directory using a ``glob`` string.

 - ``OTIS``, ``ATLAS`` and ``ESR``